frovedis/frovedis/doc/manual/python/ml/kmeans.md

 It returns a numpy array of int32 type containing the centroid values.
 It has a shape (n_samples,).

-### score(X, y = None, sample_weight = None)
+### 7. score(X, y = None, sample_weight = None)
 _**X**_: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data of float or double(float64) type.
 It has shape (n_samples, n_features).
 _**y**_: None or any python array-like object (any shape).
-It is simply ignored in frovedis implementation and in Scikit-learn as well.
+It is simply ignored in frovedis implementation, like in Scikit-learn.
 _**sample\_weight**_: None or any python array-like object containing the intended weights for each input samples.
-It is simply ignored in frovedis implementation and in Scikit-learn as well.
+It is simply ignored in frovedis implementation, like in Scikit-learn.

 __Purpose__
-It is opposite of the value of test data (X) on the K-means objective.
-It means negative of the K-means objective.

-The objective of K-means is to reduce the sum of squares of the distances of points from their respective cluster centroids.
-This value tells how internally coherent the clusters are.
-(The less the better)
+It is calculated as "-1.0 * inertia", which an indication of how far the points are from the centroids.
+Bad scores will return a large negative number, whereas good scores return a value close to zero.

 For example,